San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 UNLV Stats and Trends

-- UNLV has four wins against the spread in six games this season.
+- In UNLV's six games this year, it has four wins against the spread.

-- The Rebels have been underdogs by 3.5 points or more five times this season and are 4-1 ATS in those contests.
+- The Rebels have an against the spread record of 4-1 in their five games when underdogs by 4.5 points or more this season.

-- UNLV's games this year have gone over the total in one out of five opportunities (20%).
+- UNLV's games this year have eclipsed the over/under one time in five opportunities (20%).

-- When UNLV puts up more than 23.1 points, it is 2-0 against the spread and 0-3 overall.
+- UNLV is 2-0 against the spread and 0-3 overall in games when it puts up more than 23.1 points.

-- This year the Rebels have turned the ball over nine times, five more than the Spartans' takeaways (4).
+- The Rebels have turned the ball over five more times (9 total) than the Spartans have forced a turnover (4) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.